oubiwann/nova-mq/README.md

     ln -s ../nova-mq/novamq .
     export PYTHONPATH=.
     vi nova/rpc/__init__.py
+    vi nova/testsfake_flags.py

 And then change the source in nova/rpc/\_\_init\_\_.py to use novamq.rpc on line
-26. You can then just run unit tests all you want with no problems an no configurations needed.
+26. Remove line 43 in nova/tests/fake\_flags.py which sets 'rpc\_backend' to 'impl\_fake.'
+You can then just run unit tests all you want with no problems an no configurations needed.